kwaldenphd/python-structured-data/README.md

     print(line)
 ```

-<blockquote>Q5: Define escape characters in your own words.
+<blockquote>Q5: Describe the concept of escape characters in your own words.
 Describe a situation in which escape characters would be needed, and how you would address that challenge using Python syntax.</blockquote>

 # Reading in `.csv` files using dictionaries